glotzerlab/fedorov/doc/api.rst

 This is the API for the **Fedorov** package.

-Class for 3D crystal initialization
+Classes for 3D crystal initialization
 -------------------------------------------------
 This section contains three classes that allow user to initialize a 3D crystal structure with different user input.